Skip to content

-Physiotherapists provide critical care services to patients.
-If you are considering opening a physiotherapy practice, you will first need to understand which industry standards apply.
+Opening a physiotherapy practice in Australia involves navigating a range of legal and regulatory obligations before you see your first patient.
+Getting these foundations right protects both your business and the people in your care.
 This article will run you through a legal checklist of your obligations so you can focus on the welfare of your patients.

 1. Registering as a Physiotherapist